hupe1980/reactnd-project-mobile-flashcards/README.md

 - Add flashcards to those decks
 - Take quizzes on those decks

+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Installation

 - Download or clone this repository